jrosebud/jrosebud.github.io/winter2015/lesson05/slides/slides.md

 This is a small sampling of frameworks/grids:

-* **1140 Grid** (www.cssgrid.net) - The author has retired it, but it's still in use.
-Comes with a handy Photoshop template.
-It's my personal favorite.
-* **Extra Strength Responsive Grids** (dfcb.github.io/extra-strength-responsive-grids/) - Another grid system that can actually be adjusted to whatever width you want.
+* **Extra Strength Responsive Grids** (dfcb.github.io/extra-strength-responsive-grids/) - A grid system that can actually be adjusted to whatever width you want.
+My personal favorite!
 * **960 Grid** (www.960.gs) - The original grid system.
 Also comes with a handy grid generator if you don't feel like using 960 pixels as a base.
 * **Twitter Bootstrap** (www.getbootstrap.com) - Super popular framework.